hiteshmeta85/hiteshmeta/src/content/about.md

 Hello!
 I'm Hitesh,
-a Software Developer proficient in creating dynamic web applications and eager to contribute to innovative web solutions.
+a Software Engineer proficient in creating dynamic web applications and eager to contribute to innovative web solutions.

 With over 3 years of experience, I have worked on frontend, backend, testing, CMS technologies, and AI-driven applications.

 The main highlight of my career includes my contribution to a 2+ years of an ongoing multilingual web application, a soon-to-be-released transport management platform, a local-publishers-focused SaaS platform, and a successful revamp of CSI-PCE's official website.